Jimmi Clay

-Casting
+Creation and casting

-Adrian Lewis Morgan joined the cast of Doctors in 2005, shortly after appearing in Holby City as nurse Liam Evans.
-He told Kris Green of Digital Spy that he knew some of the casting directors from his time working on Holby City, and admitted that he was a fan of the show before his casting, having watched it during his college years, so he was pleased to audition for a regular part.
+The character of Jimmi was created by Doctors producer Peter Eryl Lloyd.
+He originally intendef for Jimmi to be an Asian character and Lloyd named him after Jimmi Harkishin, whom he had worked with previously.
+However, Adrian Lewis Morgan was cast instead, shortly after appearing in Holby City as nurse Liam Evans.
+He told Kris Green of Digital Spy that he knew some of the casting directors from his time working on Holby City and admitted that he was a fan of the show before his casting, having watched it during his college years, so he was pleased to audition for a regular part.
 Comparing it to his previous roles, Morgan said: "As far as TV's concerned, this is a bigger role for me dialogue-wise.
 With Holby, I had a smaller part so [now] it's more work and it's very fast.
 The way we film is very quick so you do spend a lot of the spare time you have off work actually working so it's not really spare time, you're learning scripts but it balances itself out."
-Morgan has gone on to become the soap's longest serving cast member.
+Morgan went on to become the soap's longest serving cast member, appearing as Jimmi until its final episode.